yandex/mapsapi-codestyle/js.md

 If there is no need for type casting, the strict equality operator `===` (or strict inequality `!==`) should be used.

 ###Ternary Operator
+The ternary operator should be written as in the examples:

 ```javascript
 var x = a ? b : c;